fizzed/blaze/docs/HTTP.md

 ## HTTP

-Add the following to your `blaze.conf` file to include rich support for HTTP -- much better support than the JDK HttpUrlConnection class.
-You do not want to specify a version so Blaze will resolve the identical version to whatever `blaze-core` you're running with.
+Add the following to your `blaze.conf` file to include rich support for HTTP get/post/delete/etc. Significantly enhanced over any built-in JDK http support.
+You do not want to specify a version so Blaze will resolve the identical version to whatever `blaze.jar` you're running with.

 ```
 blaze.dependencies = [